J. V. Cain: Professional career

-Cain was selected seventh overall in the 1974 NFL draft by the St. Louis Cardinals.
+Cain was selected seventh overall in the first round of the 1974 NFL draft by the St. Louis Cardinals.
 Despite the Cardinals already having a starting tight end in Jackie Smith, general manager George Boone believed Cain was too good a talent to pass up and decided to draft him anyway to play as Smith's backup.
 In his first two seasons, Cain played in a total of 28 games with ten starts, totaling 286 yards and two touchdowns, and was also named the Cardinals' rookie of the year in 1974.

 In 1976, Cain became a full-time starting tight end for the Cardinals, starting all 14 games and catching for 400 yards and five touchdowns.
 He started every game of the 1977 season as well, catching for 328 yards and two touchdowns.

 In 1978, Jackie Smith joined the Dallas Cowboys, leaving Cain the top tight end on the Cardinals' roster.
 However, Cain then suffered an Achilles tendon injury in training camp and missed the entirety of the 1978 season.
 A devout Christian, Cain used his time that season to read the Bible, and prayed that after recovering from the injury, he would go on to become an All-Pro tight end.
 As he had hoped, Cain did make a full recovery from his Achilles injury, though he never played another down of NFL football.